artiomcyber/Microsoft-Security/01-Identity-and-Access/03-Self-Service-Password-Reset/README.md

 In this lab, I configured **Self-Service Password Reset (SSPR)** in Microsoft Entra ID.

-SSPR allows users to reset their own passwords after successfully verifying their identity, reducing dependence on the IT help desk while maintaining authentication controls.
+SSPR allows users to reset their own passwords after verifying their identity, reducing dependency on the IT help desk while maintaining identity-verification controls.

-The Microsoft training exercise was based on an older Entra interface.
-My tenant uses the newer authentication-method management model, so I adapted the exercise to the current Microsoft Entra configuration while preserving the intended learning objectives.
+The original Microsoft training exercise uses an older Microsoft Entra configuration experience.
+My tenant uses the current authentication-method management model, so I adapted the exercise to the modern Microsoft Entra interface while preserving the original security objectives.

-The final implementation included:
+The implementation included:

+- Reviewing the original SSPR state
 - Enabling SSPR for a controlled pilot group
-- Using the existing `Project23` group
+- Reusing the existing `Project23` group
+- Reviewing SSPR authentication requirements
-- Reviewing modern authentication methods
+- Reviewing the modern centralized Authentication Methods policy
-- Avoiding deprecated Security Questions
+- Avoiding Security Questions because Microsoft is retiring them
-- Requiring users to register authentication information
+- Requiring authentication-method registration
-- Setting authentication-information reconfirmation to 90 days
+- Changing authentication-information reconfirmation from 180 to 90 days
-- Enabling password-reset notifications
+- Enabling user password-reset notifications
-- Enabling administrator-reset notifications
+- Enabling administrator password-reset notifications
-- Reviewing the difference between legacy and modern authentication-method configuration

 ---